rikturr/mml-feature-learning/README.md

-# Miami Machine Learning Meetup

-## Feature Learning with Matrix Factorization and Neural Networks
+# Feature Learning with Matrix Factorization and Neural Networks

 A major step in most predictive analytics workflows is to create features from input data that can be fed into machine learning algorithms.
 This is often a manual and labor-intensive effort.
 Feature learning (also known as representation learning) allows important features to be automatically extracted from raw input data.